M R E

 TECHNICAL

 Jim Miller has been involved in the racing industry for over 35 years.
 Like many company founders in America’s racing heritage, Jim’s roots stem from amateur racing, starting with motorcycles at 15 and cars at 16.
 At 17, Jim was the youngest Ford trained line mechanic authorized to do warranty work on all of Ford’s factory muscle cars, an impressive lineup that included: the BOSS 302, BOSS 351, BOSS 429, 428CJ and the 429SCJ, among others.
 After a year racing a 1967 Mustang GT, it was traded for a new 1970 BOSS 429 Mustang.
 Within a month it was disassembled to prep for B/MP, using the best parts from Holman-Moody, Gapp & Roush, Arias, Crane and other top companies.
-It marked the modest beginning of a long love affair with cylinder head and valve train development that would span from motorcycles to aircraft.
+It marked the modest beginning of a long love affair with cylinder head and valve train development that would span from motorcycles to airplanes, and cover many V6 and V8s in between.

 In 1982, Jim received the only US Patent ever issued for a “concept” of precision rocker arm geometry.
-The MID-LIFT” Patent (4,365,785) spelled out the maximum efficiency of perpendicular geometry taken at the mid-lift point of motion, when the very least amount of motion was used in converting linear motion from the cam into radial motion through the rocker arm.
+The MID-LIFT” Patent (4,365,785) spelled out the maximum efficiency of perpendicular geometry.

 In July, 1993, Miller Engineering Inc (MEI) was founded, solely to address making professional level rocker arms with MID-LIFT geometry.